African cichlid fishes

 Plainfin midshipman fish

-The plainfin midshipman fish (Porichthys notatus, family Batrachoididae) is a deep-sea species of toadfish that breeds along the Pacific coast of North America.
+The plainfin midshipman fish (Porichthys notatus, family Batrachoididae) is a deep-sea species of toadfish that breeds in the intertidal zones of the Pacific coast of North America.
 Primarily known for their great singing abilities, these fish also display extremely interesting reproductive behaviours.
-Despite being a deep-sea fish, these toadfish migrate to the intertidal zones to breed during the summer months of April – July.
+Despite being a deep-sea species, these toadfish migrate to the intertidal zone to breed during the summer.
 Parental care in this species is extremely prolonged, lasting approximately 70 days, over which time the male caregivers stop foraging and become severely emaciated.
-They show incredible levels of male-male competition, with ‘guarder males’ fighting intensely for intertidal nesting sites, and ‘sneaker males’ stealthily trying to cuckold spawning events.
-I use this species to study the costs of parental care, the factors that underlie offspring cannibalism, and the co-evolution between male alternative reproductive tactics.
+They show incredible levels of male-male competition, with ‘guarder males’ fighting intensely for intertidal nesting sites, and ‘sneaker males’ stealthily trying to cuckold them during spawnings.
+I use this species to study the costs of parental care and the factors that underlie filial cannibalism.

 Example publications: